Study Types

 Example(s)

-While published examples of applying LLMs for synthesis in the software engineering domain are still rather scarce, recent work has explored the use of LLMs for qualitative synthesis in other domains and provided reflections on how they can be applied for this purpose in software engineering [1].
-Barros et al. [26] conducted a systematic mapping on the use of LLMs for qualitative research.
-They identified examples in domains like healthcare and social sciences (e.g., [27], [28]) in which LLMs were used to support different methodologies for qualitative analysis, including grounded theory and thematic analysis.
+While published examples of applying LLMs for synthesis in the software engineering domain are still scarce, recent work has explored the use of LLMs for qualitative synthesis in other domains, enabling a reflection on how LLMs can be applied for this purpose in software engineering [1].
+Barros et al. [23] conducted a systematic mapping study on the use of LLMs for qualitative research.
+They identified examples in domains such as healthcare and social sciences (see, e.g., [24], [25]) in which LLMs were used to support different methodologies for qualitative analysis, including grounded theory and thematic analysis.
 Overall, the findings highlight the successful generation of preliminary coding schemes from interview transcripts, later refined by human researchers, along with support for pattern identification.
 This approach was reported not only to expedite the initial coding process but also to allow researchers to focus more on higher-level analysis and interpretation.
 However, they emphasize that effective use of LLMs requires structured prompts and careful human oversight.
-This particular paper suggests using LLMs to support tasks like initial coding and theme identification while conservatively reserving interpretative or creative processes for human analysts.
+This particular paper suggests using LLMs to support tasks such as initial coding and theme identification while conservatively reserving interpretative or creative processes for human analysts.
+Similarly, Lecça et al. [26] conducted a systematic mapping study to investigate how LLMs are used in qualitative analysis and how they can be applied in software engineering research.
+Consistent with the study by Barros et al. [23], they identified that LLMs are applied primarily in tasks like coding, thematic analysis, and data categorization, providing efficiency by reducing the time, cognitive demands, and resources often required for these processes.

 Advantages